bvasilop/MS-Leap-Resume/resume.md

 •	Utilized offline caching and Javascript agents such as Serviceworkers as well as IndexedDB and Localstorage.

-•	Google Chrome Devtools Lighthouse Audits proficiency for optimized performance, progressive web app rendering and accessibility standards.
+•	Incorporated Google Chrome Devtools Lighthouse Audits proficiency for optimized performance, progressive web app rendering and accessibility standards.
 Achieved 100% Lighthouse audit scores for performance, accessibility and progressive web application.

 •	Mobile first responsive and adaptive design for all screen sizes.